CodeScop/Oge-Mai-Field-Guide/streakrewards.md

-LAST UPDATED 30 JAN 2021
+LAST UPDATED 6 FEB 2021

 Streak rewards!
 The nice perks gained by maintaining your streak. **Feel free to skip straight down to the list that's all you care about, but note there's a reason I also list Wings separately at the end.**